OCHA-DAP/GlobalTropicalCycloneModel/analysis_fji/04_basic_forecast_model/README.md

 - In *rainfall_data.ipynb* is everything regarding the rainfall forecast data: the downloading and the processing of the data.

 - In *apply_model.ipynb* we have 2 sections: Manual process and Automated Process.
 The Manual section is left for completeness but I encourage anyone to use the Automated Process section.
 In this section we use all the functions that we have already defined to predict damage at municipality-level based on ECMWF forecasts in Fiji.

+---

+Check trigger by editing this last sentence (until we set up and schedule)